yarinraz159/Automation-Project/README.md

 **> Note:** The framework assumes that the MyTinyTodo web application is accessible at the URL "https://www.mytinytodo.net/demo/".
 Make sure the application is running and accessible before running the tests.

+Make sure to update the ChromeDriver path according to your system configuration.

 Feel free to explore the provided test classes and page objects to understand how the framework works and extend it further based on your specific requirements.